 Omission is a gluten free household favorite…why?

 Omission is a gluten reduced beer that is brewed by Craft Brew Alliance in Oregon.
 These craft beers are brewed using malted barley, hops, water, and yeast.
 Before the beer is finished, a gluten-eliminating enzyme is added to reduce the gluten levels in the beer to below 20ppm (parts per million), the standard set forth by the FDA for gluten free food products.
-So why is it that this gluten reduced beer is a favorite among gluten free beer drinkers?
+So why is it that this gluten reduced beer is consumed by gluten free beer drinkers?

 It Tastes Like “Normal Beer”